justVladislav/ProbePioneer/README.md

 1. Placement of nlohmann/json:
 The nlohmann/json library is already included within the project's folder structure.
 Or if you wish you can download it here https://github.com/nlohmann/json.
 2. CMake Integration:
-In your CMakeLists.txt file, include the library using add_subdirectory(nlohmann_json). **This command tells CMake to include the nlohmann_json library as a subdirectory in your project.**
+In your CMakeLists.txt file, include the library using add_subdirectory(nlohmann_json):
+**This command tells CMake to include the nlohmann_json library as a subdirectory in your project.**

-To link the nlohmann_json library to your project, use the following command: **target_link_libraries(SkillBoxSearchEngine PRIVATE nlohmann_json::nlohmann_json)**
+To link the nlohmann_json library to your project, use the following command:
+**target_link_libraries(SkillBoxSearchEngine PRIVATE nlohmann_json::nlohmann_json)**
 This command specifies that your project should link to the nlohmann_json library, allowing your project to utilize its functionalities.
 ![screenshot1.](images_Readme.md/Screenshot_7.png)

 ### Building the Project